ODB¶

 The syntax of the mapping and query files is described in the subsections below.
 The ioda

 repository contains sample mapping and query files that should be sufficient for most needs.
-There is a single mapping file, test/testinput/odb_default_name_map.yml
+The mapping file test/testinput/odb_default_name_map.yml

 for aircraft observations and test/testinput/iodatest_odb_atms.yml